JadedEric/tangent-ng/README.md

 As part of the original requirements, using ES6, I also decided to build the application out using TypeScript, a superset of JavaScript, as this is something I am extremely familiar with.
 It also allows for some interesting development using AngularJS.

+The application has been developed using:

+- TypeScript (compled to JavaScript)
+- Twitter Bootstrap 3.2
+- NodeJS for package management
+- Visual Studio Code (Mac OSx)
+- HTML5

+Things I didn't get to, based on time constraints:

+- Unit Testing
+- Fulfledged responsive site (there are a few things needing improvement)

 # How to run

 > Windows